hphuyn3d/Twitter-bot/README.md

 # Dependencies

-1. Must have node and npm installed on your machine
+1. Must have node and npm installed on your machine<br>
   a. npm install -g
 2. You will need to install Twit
   a. npm install twit